-Creating campaigns in Excel is my go to choice for many reasons for Google AdWords and Bing Ads.
-One reason is that I can take my keywords that I’ve built out and replicate them with the broad match modifier to replicate any campaign.
-The problem though is how to do this within Excel.
+Creating campaigns in Excel is my go-to choice for many reasons for Google AdWords and Bing Ads.
+One reason is that I can take my keywords that I’ve built and replicate them with the broad match modifier to replicate any campaign.
+The problem is how to do this within Excel.
 Adding a (+) symbol could turn into a formula, so it becomes confusing.
 The way to create bmm keywords in excel is with the substitute formula.
-Here is the formula to create broad match modifier keywords in excel.
+Here is the method to develop broad match modifier keywords in excel.

-To get started, we need to first write out the keywords that we want to target.
-Let’s say that we want to build out our exact math keywords first.
+We need to write out the keywords that we want to target.
+Let’s say we want to build out our exact match keywords first.
 For this example, I wrote ten or so keywords that I would like to target.
-To create this as a broad match modifier, I will need to go to the substitute formula to put in the “+” symbols.
+To create this as a broad match modifier, I go to the substitute formula to put in the “+” symbols in it.

-The formula effectively works like this.
+The formula efficiently works like this.
 The substitute part allows us to add the “+” mark right in front of the cell reference which in this case is A2.
-The next part of the formula actually leaves in a space after cell reference A2 to create the space for the keyword.
-The next part of the formula again adds a “+”, but if you notice closely, I left a space in front of that symbol.
-This is incredibly important for BMM keywords for your campaigns in Google and Bing.
-Having that space after each word allows the BMM keywords to effectively served.
+The next part of the formula leaves a space after cell reference A2 to create the space for the keyword.
+The next part of the formula again adds a “+,” but if you notice carefully, I left a space in front of that symbol.
+This area is incredibly vital for BMM keywords for your campaigns in Google and Bing.
+Having that space after each word allows the BMM keywords to efficiently served.

-This formula focused on having the “+” in front of every word.
-If you only wanted to have the “+” symbol in front of one or two words, you can create a longer formula that can concatenate multiple cells and have the “+” in frot of certain cells.
+This formula has a focus on the “+” in front of every word.
+If you only want the “+” symbol in front of one or two words, you can create a long formula that can concatenate multiple cells and have the “+” in front of specific cells.